techstep/dotvim/README.md

 Another attempt at a reasonable vim configuration.
-Previously, I was inspired by [Amir Salihefendic's vim file](https://github.com/amix), but decided I wanted an approach that was easier to maintain.
+Previously, I was inspired by [Amir Salihefendic's vim file](https://github.com/amix), but decided I wanted an approach that was easier for me to maintain.

-This time I am using [Vundle](https://github.com/gmarik/Vundle.vim) for package control.
+This time, I've created my own from scratch, using [Vundle](https://github.com/gmarik/Vundle.vim) for package control.

-I am still trying to work out the bugs to get this to work across my three environments (Arch Linux desktop, Debian Linux remote servers, OS X laptop), and as such there are some specific configurations for that.
+I am still trying to work out the bugs to get this to work across my three environments (Arch Linux desktop, Debian Linux remote servers, OS X laptop, whatever I'm using for AWS), and as such there are some specific configurations for that.

 (*TODO*: Spin off the OS/machine-dependent stuff to a separate file.
 Also, spin off plugins for things that the underlying system doesn't have (for